-Shape is a rounded rectangle, where each corner is replaced by a quarter circle with radius r, where r is the second parameter.
+Shape is a rounded rectangle, where each corner is replaced by a quarter circle with radius r, where $0 \le r \le 1$ is relative to the half-width of the rectangle.

-Mask filename
+- Mask filename

 Shape is determined by a 2-color bitmap file, the name of which is specified as the second parameter.
 The given filename must be accessible to the solver application.
 At present the bitmap file must be in either the PPM (portable pixmap), GIF, or BMP formats.
 (Any format other than the PPM P3 (text) format may be handled by spawning a any2ppm (Sec.
 15.2) subprocess.)
 The bitmap will be scaled as necessary to fit the simulation.
 The magnetically active cells correspond to black pixels in the bitmap.